Does a Victim of Defamation Need to Stay Quiet or Can the Victim Speak Out Against the Defamation?

-When a Person Is the Victim of a Defamatory Attack, the Person Has the Right to Respond In Kind and Should the Victim Defame the Attacker, Generally, the Victim Is Protected Against Civil Liability By Qualified Privilege.
+The Victim of a Defamatory Attack Has the Right to Respond and In the Course of Responding If the Victim Defames the Attacker, Generally, the Victim Is Protected Against Civil Liability By Qualified Privilege.

 Understanding the Right to Defend By Responding When Defamed Including the Applicable Qualified Privilege Protection

-When a person is defamed, by a written libel or a spoken slander, it may be quite appropriate to respond to the defamatory statements by publishing the defamatory statements so to enable a clarifying statement or public debate rather than waiting for the civil courts to address the matter.
-Publicly responding to control the narrative and to minimize the reputational harm suffered is an available option.
+A person who is defamed, whether by a written libel or by a spoken slander may be well entitled to respond by publishing the defamatory statements so to create the opportunity to provide clarifying statements and an open public debate instead of waiting for vindication from the long and costly process of the civil litigation courts.
+Publicity in response to a defamatory attack enables the victim to control the narrative, to minimize belief of untruths, and to minimize harm to reputation.

 In the case of 1704604 Ontario Ltd. v.
 Pointes Protection Association, 2020 SCC 22 the Supreme Court of Canada confirmed that a very valuable asset is the reputation of a person.
-Additionally, in the case of Bent v.
-Platnick, 2020 SCC 23, the Supreme Court said that reputational is especially concerning to professionals such as lawyers or doctors.
-Specifically, in 1704604 and Bent, the Supreme Court stated:
+Additionally, within the Bent v.
+Platnick, 2020 SCC 23 case, the Supreme Court also confirmed the importance of reputation within a vocation and especially to lawyers or doctors as members of a recognized profession.
+Respectively, the Supreme Court said: